zer0cache/matic-docs/docs/edge/additional-features/blockscout.md

 sudo systemctl enable explorer.service
 ```

-### Move your Blockscout clone folder to system-wide location
+### Move your BlockScout clone folder to system-wide location
-Blockscout service needs to have access to the folder you've cloned from Blockscout repo and compiled all the assets.
+BlockScout service needs to have access to the folder you've cloned from BlockScout repo and compiled all the assets.
 ```bash
 sudo mv ~/blockscout /usr/local
 ```

-### Create env vars file which will be used by Blockscout service
+### Create env vars file which will be used by BlockScout service

 ```bash
 sudo touch /usr/local/blockscout/env_vars.env